 The Science of Parkinson’s blog by Dr Simon Stott carries articles on significant research developments.
 He goes to considerable trouble to explain the science to the layman.

 Dr. Stott is Deputy Director of Research at the Cure Parkinson’s Trust (CPT) , founded by the late Tom Isaacs in 2005 with the specific intention of finding a cure.
 CPT has raised significant funds that have led to important discoveries and are currently sponsoring several trials.
-Tom Isaacs was determined to involve people with Parkinson’s to ensure the research is relevant and targeted
+The Trust continues with Tom Isaac’s determination to involve people with Parkinson’s so that research is relevant and targeted

 Previously restricting themselves to funding research, in 2015 Parkinson’s UK moved into active engagement in research, focussed on drug re-purposing.
 They are also involved in initiatives to bring change to drug testing processes.
 As a result a charity founded on excellence in community support in the UK has moved onto the international stage.
 Their Research Blog is widely acknowledged as a reliable source of information on research progress and current topics.